Antbjor/CI/README.md

 Anton Björklund: Worked on the functionality to clone a git repository.

-Wenqi Cao: Wrote functionality to build/perform static syntax on the code and to test the code.
+Wenqi Cao: Wrote functionality to build/perform static syntax on the code and to test/build the code.

 ### License
 The project is available under the MIT license.
 See the LICENSE file for more info.